 A company that provides professional services offers specialized expertise and services across various professional domains such as accounting, legal, IT, engineering, and more.

-These firms are integral to the day-to-day operations of businesses, providing essential support that ensures compliance, operational efficiency, and business growth strategy.
+These firms are integral to businesses’ day-to-day operations, providing essential support that ensures compliance, operational efficiency, and business growth strategy.

 Unlike consulting firms, professional services firms often engage in long-term client relationships, offering continuous support and advice.